 Hillcrest is a finely manicured golf course with upscale amenities that provide a high-class golf experience.
 Located in Hollywood, this 18-hole championship facility is open for public play.
 Hillcrest is located between Ft.
 Lauderdale and Miami and is known for its high quality of training and affordable rates.
 The challenging design features a terrain contoured by water hazards and mature trees that are playable for beginners, yet challenging for skilled players.

-Oleta River State Park is located on Miami’s Biscayne Bay.
+Oleta River State Park is located on Miami’s Biscayne Bay, less than one mile from the Newport Beachside Hotel & Resort.
 The park is best known for many off-road bicycling trails, but also provides a variety of wonderful recreational activities.
 You can spend the whole day at Oleta River State Park enjoying fishing, camping, hiking, swimming, kayaking, mountain biking, and so much more.
 Want to just relax and take in the scenery?
 There is a beautiful picnic pavilion with tables and grills and electricity available or enjoy the sunshine on the 1,200 foot sandy beach.
 The choice is yours.

 The Everglades became a national park in 1934 because of its unique subtropical eco-system and the habitat it provides for endangered species.
 At these renowned wetlands the wildlife is the main attraction.
 A great place to see alligators, visitors may also see the Florida Panther, West Indian Manatee, as well as many other types of birds, mammals, fish, reptiles and insects.
 This incredible park covers 1.5 million acres in Southern Florida and also offers many activities including, fishing, airboat tours, canoeing, and camping.
 Newport Beachside Hotel & Resort is approximately one hour from the Shark Valley Entrance, which is the closest access to the Everglades.